Drug Paraphernalia Crimes in Florida

 Possession of drug paraphernalia can also escalate the severity of a routine traffic stop, if the officer views your paraphernalia in plain sight.
 Possession can also add additional charges to other severe crimes, such as murder, as exemplified by a recent shooting where drug paraphernalia was found on scene.
 This recent case demonstrates how seemingly benign items such as baggies and scales can give rise to drug paraphernalia charges.
 People who may not have been involved in a crime may be implicated in other crimes, simply due to the mere presence of drug paraphernalia.
 The bottom line is that carrying drug paraphernalia is just as illegal as possessing drugs themselves in terms of charges, punishments, and the negative implications on an offender’s life.

-Florida Drug Crimes Defense Attorneys
+Florida Drug Paraphernalia Defense Attorneys

 A drug crime conviction can ruin your life.
 You will face consequences with the legal system, your profession, and your family.
 Understanding your rights and responsibilities when you have been charged with a drug-related crime is necessary to determine the best possible outcome for your situation.
 At Moses & Rooth, our knowledgeable drug crime defense attorneys know how to navigate the criminal justice system to ensure you are treated fairly.
 As former prosecutors, we understand the intricacies of negotiation and how to advocate for our client’s best interest.
-If you or anyone you know has been charged with a drug-related crime, do not hesitate to contact our Orlando office for a free consultation at (407) 377-0150.
+If you or anyone you know has been charged with a drug-related crime, do not hesitate to contact our Orlando office for a free initial consultation at (407) 377-0150.